Why Germany's low COVID-19 death rate might be a mirage | CBC News

 WATCH | Lessons to be learned from Germany's handling of COVID-19:

 Germany is surely better prepared for a surge in coronavirus cases than many other countries.
-It has one of the best-funded healthcare systems in the world — ranking fourth in per capita spending among OECD nations.
-(Canada ranks 11th, while Italy and Spain are 22nd and 23rd, respectively.
-The United States spends the most, by far, but there are wide quality gaps between its private and public hospitals.)
+It has one of the best-funded health care systems in the world — ranking fourth in per capita spending among OECD nations.

+Canada ranks 11th while Italy and Spain are 22nd and 23rd, respectively.
+The United States spends the most on health care, by far, but there are wide quality gaps between its private and public hospitals.

 Germany already had more intensive care beds than most other countries — 34 per 100,000 population, said Janssens — on a par with the United States.
 Canada has 12.9 such beds per 100,000 population (spread unevenly across the provinces and territories.)
 Italy's ratio is 12.5 beds.
 In Spain, it's 9.7, while the United Kingdom has just 6.6 critical care spaces per 100,000 people.